MonashBioinformaticsPlatform/laxy/README.md

 This is documented here in the hopes it can be streamlined in the future (eg via simple genome 'service').

+#### Adding a new pipeline version

+Currently only possible for `rnasik`, and ugly around the edges.
+This process will be refined as pipeline are made more modular/pluggable.

+Create a directory `laxy_backend/templates/job_scripts/rnasik/{version}/input`, where `{version}` is the new pipeline version.
+Create a `conda_environment.yml` file in this directory.
+Follow the examples for other versions, changing the appropriate version numbers for packages and the environment name.

+Add the version number to the `pipeline_versions` list in `laxy_frontend/src/components/PipelineParams.vue`.
+Optionally change the default version used in `store.ts`, `pipelineParams.pipeline_version`.
+Optionally change the default value used in `laxy_backend/views.py`, `default_pipeline_version` (local variable in `JobCreate`).

 #### Creating the UML diagram(s) for the Django models

 ```bash